 “The Sabsaban river is the life-blood of agriculture here since it’s the only water resource for irrigation,” says Paquing.

-In the adjacent municipality of Bataraza, mining already negatively impacted agricultural production in Palawan communities.
+In the adjacent municipality of Bataraza, mining has already negatively impacted agricultural production in Palawan communities.

 In the Philippines, we help indigenous peoples like Paquing better assert and protect their rights.
 We ensure they are included in processes and decisions that affect their ancestral lands and vulnerability to conflict.

-By working with local partners, such as the Environmental Legal Assitance Centre (ELAC), we have brought about multi-stakeholder action for inclusive and conflict-sensitive economic governance of ancestral lands.
+By working with local partners, such as the Environmental Legal Assistance Centre (ELAC), we have brought about multi-stakeholder action for inclusive and conflict-sensitive economic governance of ancestral lands.

 We continue to promote inclusive and conflict-sensitive economic governance among local governments, and to encourage businesses to adhere to conflict-sensitive business practices and comply with national and international standards and laws.

-Lucila, a community organiser from ELAC, is hopeful that the interests of the Pala’wan tribe will now be included:
+Lucila, a community organiser from ELAC, is hopeful that the concerns, needs and interests of the Pala’wan tribe will now be included in any future discussions.

 This is just one example of how International Alert is building locally-owned, inclusive and sustainable peace in the Philippines.
 If you would like to support our work, please consider making a donation today.